Running a container with the Docker blueprint in Multipass

 The Docker blueprint creates automatically two aliases, that is, two commands which can be run from the host to use commands in the instance as if they were in the host.
 In particular, the host docker command executes docker in the instance, and the host docker-compose command executes docker-compose in the instance.

-In order for these to work, we just need to add them to the path so that we can use them directly from our command line.
-If this was not done before, launching the Docker blueprint will return instructions showing how to add the aliases to our path.
+In order for these to work, you just need to add them to the path so that you can use them directly from your command line.
+If this was not done before, launching the Docker blueprint will return instructions showing how to add the aliases to your path.
 Simply copy and paste the command shown.
 It will likely be of this form:

 PATH="$PATH:/home/<user>/snap/multipass/common/bin"